Jul 01, 2014 02:05 PM

 the use of environmentally friendly products.

 Green Purchasing attempts to identify and reduce environmental impact and to maximize resource efficiency.
+Learn more with the Sustainable Procurement Toolkit available from the Association for the Advancement of Sustainability in Higher Education (AASHE).

 - All desktop computers, notebooks and monitors purchased must meet, at a minimum, all Electronic Product Environmental Assessment Tool (EPEAT) environmental criteria designated as “required” (silver registration) or higher as contained in the IEEE 1680 Standard for the Environmental Assessment of Personal Computer Products, whenever practicable.